 Where is Château d’Ancy-le-Franc, France?
 Find it on Google maps

-Ancy-le-Franc is 7.8 kilometres (4.9 miles) past Lèzinnes where I recommend spending the third night of your walk along the Burgundy Canal.
+If you are following my suggested itinerary (which you’ll find here), you’ll arrive in Ancy-le-Franc mid-morning on the fourth day of walking and cycling from the starting point of Migennes.
 Allow two or three hours to explore the château and parklands before continuing on to Chassignelles for the fourth night.

 If you prefer to set your own agenda, I share the steps I take to calculate distances on any long-distance walk (using the Chemin de Stevenson as a case study)